 That’s the challenge.
 It’s challenging to be the new person you are when people from your past only know you as the person you were.
 And because they don’t know how you’ve transformed or changed, their old behavior towards you tends to come out.

 After all, it’s easier to be who you always were around people.
 So they are being who they were too!

 It’s just that sometimes, you aren’t in the same place anymore.
-Or, maybe they’re not in the same place and they have gone through a lot more learning, healing and growing and they feel awkward with you!
+Or, maybe they’re not in the same place and they have gone through a lot more learning, healing, and growing and they feel awkward with you!

 Regardless of the situation, I want to help you become more comfortable being yourself, so today we’re going to talk about what it takes to be the real you around those who don’t know the real you.

-This episode is mostly for those who don’t feel comfortable around old friends and family.
+This article is mostly for those who don’t feel comfortable around old friends and family.
 If you already get along great with all your old friends and family, you probably don’t need to listen.